Family Member Addiction: How You Can Deal With It

 While this reality can be difficult to digest, there’s even a likelihood that at some point, a family member may struggle with substance abuse and/or mental health issues.

-In fact, currently, someone you care about may be living in denial, may be hiding their addictive side effects, or may be longing for personal support.
-However, understandably, you may not be aware of this, may be scared to approach the topic of addiction, or may even be unintentionally enabling drug and alcohol consumption, while witnessing the damages that they cause.
+In fact, currently, someone you care about may be living in denial may be hiding their addictive side effects, or maybe longing for personal support.
+However, understandably, you may not be aware of this, maybe scared to approach the topic of addiction, or may even be unintentionally enabling drug and alcohol consumption, while witnessing the damages that they cause.

 It’s understandable if you are worried about openly talking about drug and alcohol experiences.
-It’s also reasonably, to a degree, if you’re concerned about your relationship moving forward.
+It’s also reasonable, to a degree, if you’re concerned about your relationship moving forward.
 It’s also natural to want to do whatever it takes to assist in the moment of despair.
 However, your actions, moving forward should be positive, should be supportive and should be proactive, helping you help your family member with an addiction issue.

 As instructions for this kind of experience do not exist, it’s important that you’re equipped with knowledge and awareness of addiction recovery and living with an addict.
 It’s important that you’re positioned to offer suitable and compassionate support through the acknowledgement of an addiction issue.